I. Mission and Objectives

 Senate Rules and Regulations of the University of Kansas, Lawrence, the Center of Latin

-American Studies establishes the following procedure to hear grievances arising within the
+American and Caribbean Studies establishes the following procedure to hear grievances arising within the

 Center.
 Since the Center has a grievance procedure, grievances arising within the center must be